1.WHO ARE WE?

 - Japan; and

 From time to time, we may need to disclose your personal information to, and collect your personal information from, other countries not listed above.
-Nevertheless, we will always disclose and collect your personal information in accordance with privacy laws.
+We will always disclose and collect your personal information in accordance with New Zealand’s privacy laws, however, it is important to understand that the countries we may disclose your personal information to may not be required to protect personal information in a way that provides comparable safeguards as privacy laws applicable in New Zealand.

-Every now and then, we and any of our related companies in the Yamaha Group might let you know, including via mail, SMS, email, telephone or online, about news, special offers, products and services that you might be interested in.
+Every now and then, we and any entities in the Yamaha Group might let you know, including via mail, SMS, email, telephone or online, about news, special offers, products and services that you might be interested in.
 We will engage in marketing unless you tell us otherwise.
 You can contact us to update your marketing preferences at any time.

 In order to carry out our direct marketing we collect your personal information from and disclose it to others that provide us with specialised data matching, trending or analytical services, as well as general marketing services (you can see the full list of persons and organisations under ‘HOW DO WE HANDLE YOUR PERSONAL INFORMATION?’).
 We may also collect your personal information for marketing through competitions and by purchasing contact lists.